-- The electrical wiring is complete and complies with all relevant Codes and Standards. - All fuses are fitted, and are of the correct ratings. - The gas supply pipework is correctly installed and has been leak tested.
-If, at any time during commissioning, there is a smell of gas, FUEL AND ELECTRICITY SUPPLIES SHALL BE ISOLATED IMMEDIATELY (electrical switches should not be thrown in areas where gas/air mixtures exist) and the leak sealed before proceeding. - The appliance is in an appropriate and safe condition to be fired. - The appliance controls are set to call for heat. - The flue analysis equipment is ready for use. - The gas supply lines must be closed using the manual isolation valves (Technical Specification Page C.10).
+- The electrical wiring is complete and complies with all relevant Codes and Standards. - All fuses are fitted, and are of the correct ratings.

+The gas supply pipework is correctly installed and has been leak tested.
+If, at any time during commissioning, there is a smell of gas, FUEL AND ELECTRICITY SUPPLIES SHALL BE ISOLATED IMMEDIATELY (electrical switches should not be thrown in areas where gas/air mixtures exist) and the leak sealed before proceeding.

+- The appliance is in an appropriate and safe condition to be fired. - The appliance controls are set to call for heat. - The gas supply lines must be closed using the manual isolation valve (Technical Specification Page C.10).